Morwenn/cpp-sort/docs/Original-research.md

 ### Vergesort

-The vergesort is a new sorting algorithm which combines merge operations on almost sorted data, and falls back to another sorting algorithm when the data is not sorted enough.
+Vergesort is a sorting algorithm which combines merge operations on almost sorted data, and falls back to another sorting algorithm when the data is not sorted enough.
 Somehow it can be considered as a cheap preprocessing step to take advantage of almost-sorted data when possible.
 Just like TimSort, it achieves linear time on some patterns, generally for almost sorted data, and should never be worse than O(n log n log log n) in the worst case - though no in-depth formal analysis has been performed.

     Best        Average     Worst                 Memory      Stable
     n           n log n     n log n log log n     n           No